akhileshmishrabiz/Devops-zero-to-hero/devops-interview-prep/kubernetes-question-answer.md

-# Kubernetes Questions and Answers Guide

-## 1. Pod Scheduling Across Nodes

-**Q: In a cluster with two nodes, one with pods and the other without, which node will a new pod be scheduled to?**

-The scheduling outcome depends on several factors and configurations, including:

-- Pod affinity settings
-- Taints and tolerations
-- Scheduling plugins

-With default configurations and equal resource availability, the NodeResourcesFit plugin's scoring strategy determines placement:

-- LeastAllocated (default): Prioritizes nodes with lowest resource usage, favoring empty nodes
-- MostAllocated: Prefers nodes with higher resource usage, favoring nodes with existing pods
-- RequestedToCapacityRatio: Balances resource utilization across nodes

-## 2. Container OOM Behavior

-**Q: If an application running in a container encounters an OOM (Out-of-Memory) error, will the container restart, or will the entire Pod be recreated?**

-When an OOM error occurs:

-- The container typically restarts based on the Pod's RestartPolicy (defaults to Always)
-- The Pod itself remains intact and is not recreated
-- In extreme cases with severe node memory pressure, the Pod might be evicted, leading to recreation

-## 3. Dynamic Configuration Updates

-**Q: Can application configurations such as environment variables or ConfigMap updates be applied dynamically without recreating the Pod?**

-Configuration update behavior varies:

-- Environment variables cannot be updated dynamically
-- ConfigMap updates can be applied dynamically if:
-  - Mounted as files
-  - Not using subPath
-- Update synchronization depends on:
-  - kubelet's syncFrequency (default: 1 minute)
-  - configMapAndSecretChangeDetectionStrategy settings

-## 4. Pod Stability

-**Q: Is a Pod stable once created, even if the user takes no further action?**

-Pod stability is not guaranteed.
-Various factors can lead to Pod eviction:

-- Resource shortages
-- Network disruptions
-- Node failures
-- System maintenance

-## 5. ClusterIP Service Load Balancing

-**Q: Can a Service of type ClusterIP ensure load balancing for TCP traffic?**

-ClusterIP Services handle TCP traffic with some limitations:

-- Uses Linux kernel Netfilter for load balancing
-- Connection tracking maintains session persistence
-- Long-lived TCP connections may result in uneven load distribution
-- Better suited for short-lived connections

-## 6. Application Log Collection

-**Q: How should application logs be collected, and is there a risk of losing logs?**

-Logging approaches and considerations:

-- Standard output (stdout/stderr):
-  - Saved on the node
-  - Collected via log agents (Fluentd, Filebeat) as DaemonSet
-  - Risk of loss if Pod is deleted before collection
-- File-based logging:
-  - Written to persistent storage
-  - Prevents log loss
-  - Requires storage configuration

-## 7. Liveness Probe Reliability

-**Q: If an HTTP Server Pod's livenessProbe is functioning correctly, does it mean the application is problem-free?**

-Liveness probe limitations:

-- Application perspective:
-  - Only checks if application is alive
-  - Doesn't verify correct functionality
-  - Application can be degraded while passing probe
-- Network perspective:
-  - Checks requests from node's kubelet
-  - Doesn't guarantee cross-node network reliability

-## 8. Application Scaling

-**Q: How can an application scale to handle traffic fluctuations?**

-Kubernetes provides multiple scaling options:

-- Horizontal Pod Autoscaling (HPA):
-  - Most commonly used
-  - Dynamically adjusts Pod count
-  - Based on metrics (CPU, request rate, custom metrics)
-- Vertical Pod Autoscaling (VPA):
-  - Adjusts Pod resources
-  - Requires Pod recreation
-  - Limited use cases
-- External scaling:
-  - Through kube-apiserver requests
-  - Custom metrics-based scaling

-## 9. kubectl exec Understanding

-**Q: When you execute kubectl exec -it <pod> -- bash, are you logging into the pod?**

-No, the command behavior is more specific:

-- Targets a specific container (defaults to single container in Pod)
-- Pods are collections of isolated Linux namespaces
-- Containers share Network, IPC, and UTS namespaces
-- PID and Mount namespaces remain separate
-- Creates new bash process in container's isolated environment

-## 10. Troubleshooting Container Restarts

-**Q: How would you troubleshoot if a container in a Pod repeatedly exits and restarts?**

-Troubleshooting approach:

-- kubectl exec won't work with crashing containers
-- Investigation methods:
-  - Examine node logs
-  - Review container logs
-  - Check Pod status
-  - Use kubectl debug to start temporary container
-  - Investigate environment and dependencies
+# Kubernetes Questions and Answers

+1. **In a cluster with two nodes, one with pods and the other without, which node will a new pod be scheduled to?**

+The result depends on configurations such as Pod affinity, taints and tolerations, and scheduling plugins.
+However, assuming default configurations and equal resource availability on both nodes, the NodeResourcesFit plugin plays a critical role.
+Its scoring strategies include LeastAllocated (default, prioritizing nodes with the least resource usage), MostAllocated (prioritizing nodes with higher resource usage), and RequestedToCapacityRatio (balancing resource utilization).
+Using the MostAllocated strategy, new pods would be scheduled to nodes with existing pods, whereas the other two strategies would prefer empty nodes.

+2. **If an application running in a container encounters an OOM (Out-of-Memory) error, will the container restart, or will the entire Pod be recreated?**

+When a container runs out of memory, it typically restarts based on the Pod's RestartPolicy (default is Always).
+The Pod itself remains intact.
+However, under extreme conditions, such as severe memory pressure on the node, the Pod might be evicted, resulting in its recreation.

+3. **Can application configurations such as environment variables or ConfigMap updates be applied dynamically without recreating the Pod?**

+Environment variables cannot be updated dynamically.
+However, ConfigMap updates can be applied dynamically if mounted as files (not using subPath).
+Synchronization delay depends on kubelet's syncFrequency (default 1 minute) and configMapAndSecretChangeDetectionStrategy.

+4. **Is a Pod stable once created, even if the user takes no further action?**

+A Pod is not guaranteed to remain stable.
+Factors like resource shortages or network disruptions could lead to Pod eviction, even without user intervention.

+5. **Can a Service of type ClusterIP ensure load balancing for TCP traffic?**

+ClusterIP-based Services rely on Linux kernel Netfilter for load balancing.
+Its connection tracking mechanism maintains session persistence for established TCP connections.
+This can result in uneven load distribution for long-lived connections.

+6. **How should application logs be collected, and is there a risk of losing logs?**

+Logs can be output to stdout/stderr or written to files.
+For stdout/stderr, logs are saved on the node and can be collected using log agents like Fluentd or Filebeat (typically deployed as DaemonSet).
+However, if a Pod is deleted, its logs may be lost before the agent collects them.
+Writing logs to files on persistent storage can prevent loss.

+7. **If an HTTP Server Pod's livenessProbe is functioning correctly, does it mean the application is problem-free?**

+From an application perspective, livenessProbe only checks if the application is alive, not whether it functions correctly.
+The application might be in a degraded state while still passing the probe.
+From a network perspective, livenessProbe (e.g., httpGet) checks requests from the node's kubelet, which doesn't guarantee cross-node network reliability.

+8. **How can an application scale to handle traffic fluctuations?**

+Kubernetes supports Horizontal Pod Autoscaling (HPA) and Vertical Pod Autoscaling (VPA).
+VPA involves recreating Pods with adjusted resources, limiting its scenarios.
+HPA is more commonly used, dynamically adjusting Pod counts based on metrics like CPU usage, request rate, or custom metrics.
+External systems can also trigger scaling by sending requests to the kube-apiserver.

+9. **When you execute kubectl exec -it <pod> -- bash, are you logging into the pod?**

+No, kubectl exec requires specifying a container (defaulting to the only container in a single-container Pod).
+Pods are collections of isolated Linux namespaces.
+Containers share Network, IPC, and UTS namespaces, while PID and Mount namespaces remain separate. kubectl exec -it <pod> -- bash starts a new bash process in the target container's isolated environment but doesn't "log in" to the Pod.

+10. **How would you troubleshoot if a container in a Pod repeatedly exits and restarts?**

+If a container repeatedly crashes, kubectl exec won't work.
+Instead, examine node and container logs, inspect the Pod's status, and use kubectl debug to start a temporary container for investigating the environment and dependencies.